yoji0806/stockpile_simulation/README.md

-# Docker Dash (Plotly)
+# Stockpile Simulatior

-Dockerize a Python Dash app for quick prototyping.
+Prototype for KOBE078 in 2022 exhibition booth.

 ## Build and run